 Food Budget in Croatia

 My food budget ranges from 2-15 euros per meal.
 Which is cheap in European standard.
-I can get really good breads and sandwiches for 50 cent to 1 euro in local bakery and 1 euro coffee in a nice little cafe in Zagreb.
+I can get really good breads and sandwiches for 50 cents to 1 euro in local bakery and 1 euro for coffee in a nice little cafe in Zagreb.
 My biggest expense for food was when my friend and I tried Didov San – a fine dining restaurant that serves traditional Croatian food in Zagreb which cost us 14+ euros per person.
 But it was so worth it!
 It was the BEST meal I had in Europe!
 And according to what I have read, the place is frequented by Croatian VIPs.
 Not bad for 14 euros :).
-And if you’re like me who loves fruits, cherries and raspberries only cost from 2-3 euros per kilo!
+A great Croatia insider tip is to buy many cherries and raspberries.
+They only cost 2-3 euros per kilo!
 Only if I can hoard them and bring them home! 😛

 Transportation in Croatia